zephyralistair/Imaging-Physics-Lab-Toolbox/README.md

 Currently contains two tools in the Jupyter Notebook folder:
 - Image derived input function extraction
     - Contains code for DICOM reading and preprocessing
-    - From either aorta or left ventricle
+    - Extracts input functions from either the aorta or left ventricle
-    - Can also be adapted for other segmentation tasks
+    - Can be adapted for other segmentation tasks

 - Vectorised Least Squares for the lp-ntPET model, see Normandin, M. D., Schiffer, W. K., & Morris, E. D. (2012).
 A linear model for estimation of neurotransmitter response profiles from dynamic PET data.
 NeuroImage, 59(3), 2689–2699. https://doi.org/10.1016/j.neuroimage.2011.07.002
     - Implemented to handle large datasets with GPU acceleration as an option
     - Use the basis function method with (weighted) least squares